Kansas abortion providers face new rule after veto overriden

 Jeanne Gawdun, who lobbies for Kansans for Life, the state's most influential anti-abortion group, said lawmakers “stood together for compassion and basic human decency.”

+As Rep. Clark Sanders, a Republican from central Kansas, called the veto an “egregious wrong," Rep. Stephanie Clayton, a Kansas City-area Democrat, took a bathroom break.

+She muttered outside the chamber, “I’m not going to listen to some old guy telling me how my body works.”

-The new law also includes a requirement for providers to file annual reports with the state health department on infants “born alive” during abortion procedures.
-Like most states, Kansas doesn't collect such statistics on such cases.
+The new law includes a requirement for providers to file annual reports with the state health department on infants “born alive” during abortion procedures.
+Like most states, Kansas doesn't collect such statistics.

-In Kansas, the state Supreme Court ruled in 2019 that access to abortion is a matter of bodily autonomy and a “fundamental” right under the state constitution.
-The statewide vote last year rejected stripping out that protection.
+Abortion opponents argue that there are likely hundreds of newborns delivered during abortion procedures each year in the U.S. Anti-abortion groups extrapolate from data from the handful of states requiring reports of such live births and data from most Canadian provinces.

+“It is proper to offer medical care to a living, breathing, heart-beating, muscle-moving human being,” Sanders told his colleagues.

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna